craine-io/safetypin-cloud/docs/project-todos.md

 This is a comprehensive consolidated to-do list for the SafetyPin OSS project, organized by components and priorities.

+> **Note**: A detailed release roadmap has been created to track the project's progress and future plans.
+See [Release Roadmap](./release-roadmap.md) for more information about release versions and timelines.

 ## Completed Tasks

 0. **OSS/Commercial Edition Separation**